Improving Topological Detection of Weather Regimes in climate dynamical systems: Introduction

-To overcome these limitations, we replace density with a measure of local centrality in the bifiltration framework.
-Instead of estimating density directly, we quantify how frequently regions of phase space are visited by measuring how strongly each state is connected to its nearby neighbors.
-This is achieved using \textit{distance-to-measure} functions, which compute the average distance to a point’s $k$ nearest neighbors and are known to be robust to outliers \cite{chazal2011geometric}.
+To overcome these limitations, we replace density with a measure of centrality in the bifiltration framework.
+Instead of estimating density directly, we measure how strongly each state is connected to its nearby neighbors.
+This is achieved using \textit{distance-to-measure} functions, which compute the average distance to a point’s $k$ nearest neighbors and are known to be robust to outliers \citet{chazal2011geometric}.
 The parameter $k$ controls the scale of locality: smaller values emphasize fine-scale structure, while larger values provide increased robustness to noise.

-The proposed centrality-based bifiltration improves the density–radius bifiltration results for the JetLat dataset by successfully capturing all three jet regimes (southern, central, and northern) across a wide range of $k$ values.
-For the other datasets considered, the centrality-based approach performs comparably to, or enhances, the topological detection of weather regimes relative to the density-based method.
-In addition, it is computationally more efficient than the KDE-based bifiltration and, like density-based approaches, scales to large and high-dimensional datasets without requiring the number of regimes to be specified in advance.
+The proposed centrality-based bifiltration improves upon the density–radius approach for the North Atlantic jet latitude dataset by successfully capturing all three jet regimes (southern, central, and northern) across a wide range of k values.
+It also enhances the detection of thin, low-density loop structures associated with the zonal regime in the Charney–DeVore system, which are not reliably identified by the KDE-based method.
+In addition, the method is computationally more efficient than the KDE-based bifiltration and, like the KDE-based approach, scales to large, high-dimensional datasets without requiring the number of regimes to be specified in advance.

-The choice of $k$ is data dependent.
-We therefore discuss how this parameter is selected through experimentation and identify a broad range of locality values for which the centrality-based approach captures both local and global geometric structure (Appendix~\ref{app:how-select-k}).
-Finally, we integrate our method into the existing analysis software and provide documentation and examples for broader use.